OCA/repo-maintainer-conf/README.md

 ## How it works
-When a config change is merged, a Github action will use the [repo-maintainer tool](https://github.com/OCA/repo-maintaine) to update or create teams and repositories.
+When a config change is merged, a Github action will use the [repo-maintainer tool](https://github.com/OCA/repo-maintaine) to update or create teams and repositories and to generate the documentation.

+Documentation is hosted on https://oca.github.io/repo-maintainer-conf/

 ## Conf structure